hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 ```

 ### Constructor Injection
-Example of service with constructor injection that requires another services
+Example of service with constructor injection that requires another service as a parameter.
+To obtain that dependency we simply ask the Factory dedicated to that service to provide one for us.

 ```swift
 extension Container {